 Course Portfolio: Family Law with Skills

-Andrew Schepard, J.D., M.A., is Senior Associate Dean for Academic Affairs and Max Schmertz Distinguished Professor of Law, Maurice A. Deane School of Law at Hofstra University.
-He was formerly Director of Hofstra University’s Center for Children, Families and the Law and editor of the Family Court Review, the interdisciplinary academic journal sponsored by the Association of Family and Conciliation Courts.
+Andrew Schepard, J.D., M.A., is the Sidney and Walter Siben Distinguished Professor of Family Law at the Maurice A. Deane School of Law at Hofstra University.
+He also serves as the Director of Hofstra University’s Center for Children, Families and the Law and was formerly the editor of the Family Court Review, the interdisciplinary academic journal sponsored by the Association of Family and Conciliation Courts.
 Professor Schepard is the author of Children, Courts and Custody: Interdisciplinary Models for Divorcing Families (Cambridge University Press 2004) and has written numerous articles on families and children and the legal system.
 He is Co-Chair of the Family Law Education Reform Project (FLER), former Vice Chair of the Policy Committee of the American Bar Association’s Youth at Risk Commission, and serves on New York State’s Permanent Commission on Justice for Children.
 He was the Reporter for the Uniform Collaborative Law Act and the Model Standards of Practice for Family and Divorce Mediation.
 He was a founder of one of the first court affiliated education programs for separating and divorcing parents in the United States, Parent Education and Custody Effectiveness (PEACE).